dibalokechanda/dibalokechanda.github.io/_posts/2023-07-29-self-information-blog.md

 The following is a plot of $- \log p(x)$ where $p(x)$ is bounded between 0 and 1.

-![Light mode only] <iframe src="https://www.desmos.com/calculator/u6v7rqes2e?embed" width="700" height="500" style="border: 1px solid #ccc" frameborder=0></iframe> {: .light }
+<iframe src="https://www.desmos.com/calculator/u6v7rqes2e?embed" width="700" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 _(Click  and drag across the plot to see how the value changes)_

 The x-axis of the plot represents $p(x)$.
 This means the self-information $I(x)$ and $p(x)$ are exponentially related.

 One important detail to point out is that the base of the logarithm.
 Normally in machine learning natural log is used, but in digital communication theory base-2 log  is used.
-But changing the base on scales the relation by a constant factor.
+But changing the base only scales the relation by a constant factor, everything else remains same.
+The unit for information is **nat**.
+For base-2 logarithm, the unit is **bit**.

 Now to make things concrete consider the two extremes.
-Suppose, you a event will occur with 100% certainty which means the probability of that event $x$ occurring is $p(x)=1$.
-This results in a self information of $I(x)=0$.
+Suppose, you know a event will occur with 100% certainty which means the probability of that event $x$ occurring is $p(x)=1$.
+This results in a self-information of $I(x)=0$.
+On the other extreme, if a event a zero chance of ocurring _i.e._ $p(x)=0$, the self information is $\infty$.
+This also makes sense, because of a event had no chance of occuring at all, but still happens it theoritcally should have infinite amount of information.

 # References